Table of Contents

 Re-using and Sharing Needles for Injecting Drugs

 - Injecting Drugs (including steroids or hormones): Many HIV infections occur when people share the equipment used to inject heroin, methamphetamines, steroids, hormones, or other drugs.
-Re-using syringes, needles, water, spoons, “cookers,” or “cottons” can spread HIV.
+Re-using syringes, needles, water, spoons, "cookers," or "cottons" can spread HIV.
 Be sure to use syringes and needles only from reliable sources, such as needle exchange programs or pharmacies.
 Many cities offer free needle and syringe exchange programs.
-For more information, see The Well Project's article, Cleaning Works.
+For more information, see our fact sheet on Cleaning Works.

 Every sexual act (oral, anal, or vaginal) that involves sexual fluids has at least some risk.
 Barriers, such as condoms (male and female), dental dams (thin squares of latex), and latex gloves help reduce risk substantially.